-1. Cheating is a Proctorial Offence.
+- 1. Cheating is a Proctorial Offence.
 Your practical reports are part of the University's examination system; any student caught copying another student's work will be reported to the Proctors who have wide-ranging powers including the power to reduce the class of your degree.
 For more information on the seriousness of plagiarism, see Section 12.
+Note that you will need to 'sign' an electronic Declaration of Authorship when submitting your reports (see sample at Appendix K) and all submitted reports will be scanned by plagiarism detection software. - 2.
+Other penalties are imposed by recommending that the Moderators in Prelims deduct marks from those awarded by the SD, as listed below: - a) Starting an experiment without permission:

-2. Other penalties are imposed by recommending that the Moderators in Prelims deduct marks from those awarded by the SD, as listed below:
+4 penalty marks.

-- a) Starting an experiment without permission:4 penalty marks. - b) Late submission of report in the absence of illness or other legitimate mitigating circumstances:
+b) Late submission of report in the absence of illness or other legitimate mitigating circumstances:

-If the report and practical book are submitted late for completion date stamping (i.e. later than 1.00 pm on the Friday of the week after the starting date):- 1 penalty mark for each week or part of a week the report is late.
+If the report is submitted late via WebLearn (i.e. later than 1.00 pm on the Friday of the week after the starting date):- 1 penalty mark for each week or part of a week the report is late.

-If within 4 weeks of the scheduled starting date a practical is not carried out, or within 4 weeks of the actual starting date the report and practical book are not submitted and completion date stamped, then a default mark of zero will be awarded and no feedback will be provided.
+If within 4 weeks of the scheduled starting date a practical is not carried out, or within 4 weeks of the actual starting date the report is not submitted via WebLearn, then a default mark of zero will be awarded and no feedback will be provided.